PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 06:51:48
+Last updated: 2024-04-06 06:52:21
-Random Quote: Jerry: "Well, traditionally, science faires are a father-son thing."
+Random Quote: Alien: "I was just reading you."
-Rick: "Well, scientifically, traditions are an idiot thing." - Rick Sanchez
+Rick: "Congratulations on making it into print media.
+Real bright future there." - Rick Sanchez